Xanax Withdrawal and Detox

 Xanax is only intended for short-term use because it has a higher addiction potential than many other benzodiazepines.
 Some people have experienced withdrawal symptoms after taking Xanax for only a few weeks—sometimes even on their prescribed dose.
 However, those who abuse the drug for longer or in large doses may experience more severe side effects, like hallucinations and seizures.

 Withdrawal symptoms occur suddenly and usually begin a few hours after a person’s last dose.
-The most common symptoms include:
+The most common and/or severe symptoms include:

 - Increased anxiety

 - Panic attacks

 - Suicidal thoughts